 Hit the books – visit your local library and borrow books for free.
 Kids not into reading?
 Try audio books, you can download for free through your library.
 You could choose a novel that the whole family is interested in and listen to a chapter or two every night.

 Clear out the cobwebs- it sounds boring but the holidays are a good opportunity to go through your kid’s room, their wardrobe, clean and clear out, ready for the next school term.
-Collect unwanted items for donation or for those older kids, it might be a great way to make a few dollars by selling good quality items on sites like Facebook MarketPlace or Gumtree.
+You might even do a 'mini makeover' by rearranging the furniture.
+Collect unwanted items for donation or for those older kids, it might be a great way to make a few dollars by selling good quality items online.

 Op shop crawl- it might undo some of the good work you’ve done on de-cluttering but an outing to an op shop can be a welcome diversion as well as a source of inexpensive books, games and clothes.

-Get busy in the kitchen – put the kids in change of planning and creating some family meals and baking some treats.
+Get busy in the kitchen – put the kids in change of planning a dinner menu and baking some treats.
 If you don’t eat them all, you could freeze them for when school goes back.

-Plan a housekeeping huddle – kids can take on extra jobs around the house- like doing the washing, ironing, loading and unloading the dishwasher.
+Plan a housekeeping huddle – kids can take on extra jobs around the house- like doing the washing, folding, loading and unloading the dishwasher.
+Have a music-filled "10 minute tidy".
 Payment or rewards for service can be negotiated like a trip to the movies for the cleaning crew.

 Have a pyjama day – no one has to get dressed!
-Plan a movie marathon, make some popcorn and settle in.
+Build a pillow fort, plan a movie marathon, make some popcorn and settle in for a cosy day.

 Designate a screen free time each day- it’s easy to fall into the trap of too much screen time, especially if the weather isn’t great.
-So, lock in some screen-free time, everyone can be on screens all day, except for this hour or two.
+So, lock in a daily tech break- everyone can be on screens all day, except for this hour or two.
+Try board games, lego, drawing or card games.
 Turn the wifi off if you have to!

 Write a letter or send a postcard – it’s such a novelty to receive something personal in the post, someone in your life will be delighted.
 It could be a grandparent, a friend or distant family member.
 Do the whole process from writing the letter or buying the postcard, writing the address, buying a stamp and posting it.